Meth Symptoms and Warning Signs

 Long-term Effects of Meth Abuse

-People who abuse meth over a long period of time are likely to experience a laundry list of mental and health problems.
+People who abuse meth over a long period of time, especially those who inject the drug, are likely to experience a laundry list of mental and health problems.
 Long-term side effects of methamphetamine use include:

 - Unhealthy weight loss